zaidsidd360/react-terminal/README.md

 - **🎨 `setTheme [theme]`**: Changes the terminal's theme to the specified `theme`, allowing users to switch between different visual styles on the fly.

+Built-in commands related to the file system/directory structure are disabled if the `directoryStructure` prop is not present.

 ## 🤝 Contributing